Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     userContextId; // {integer} The user context ID (containers feature).

     // Optional properties.
-    muxer; // Name of a registered muxer.
-Muxers can be registered through the
+    muxer; // {string} Name of a registered muxer.
+Muxers can be registered
-           // UrlbarProvidersManager
+           // through the UrlbarProvidersManager.
+    providers; // {array} List of registered provider names.
+Providers can be
+               // registered through the UrlbarProvidersManager.

     // Properties added by the Model.
     tokens; // {array} tokens extracted from the searchString, each token is an